How to Safely Exercise During Pregnancy

 6. Exercises to avoid during pregnancy

-- Activities that may result in a fall, such as downhill snow skiing, water skiing, surfing, off-road cycling, gymnastics and horseback riding
+- High impact or contact sports, such as soccer and basketball, downhill snow skiing, water skiing, surfing, off-road cycling, gymnastics and horseback riding

 - Hot yoga or hot Pilates that may cause you to become overheated